Beech Nut Baby Food Lawsuit: What You Need to Know?

 4. Be aware of high-risk foods:

-5. Consult with a paediatrician:
+5. Consult with a pediatrician:

 Pediatricians can guide infants on the best types of baby food to give and how to introduce solid foods into their diet.
 They can also help identify signs of developmental delays or health issues related to heavy metal exposure.